SichangHe/mdbook_ls/README.md

 ### Future work for incremental preview

-- Instead of writing the book to disk, keep the rendering in memory.
-    The plan is to use temporary files.
 - Instead of copying all the asset files, directly serve them from the source directory.
 - Do a full rebuild on manual page refresh.